ULTRA-VAGUE/Tensordock-GPU-Alert/README.md

 # Tensordock-GPU-Alert
-TensorDock GPU Alert is a Python script that monitors GPU server availability on TensorDock.
+TensorDock-GPU-Alert is a Python script that monitors GPU server availability on TensorDock.
 It identifies new servers, extracts details, and sends alerts via Telegram.

 This is a powerful tool designed to monitor the availability of GPU servers on the TensorDock Marketplace.
 This Python script continuously checks the marketplace and identifies new servers as they become available.